ajcampbell1333/LBEAST_Unreal/README.md

 Currently, no one.

 The author of LBEAST has no plans to become a primary manufacturer of LBUS.
 He is a Tech Lead with a decade of experience deploying LBE to major trade shows.
 If he isn't booked on a contract deploying an LBEAST project for someone else, he may be available to help you with yours.
-He will do his best to help any community member navigate the murky compliance waters in the early days of LBEAST as time allows.
+He will do his best to help any community member navigate the murky compliance waters in the early days of LBEAST as time allows, though he disclaims any liability due to non-compliance.

 Since LBUS is an open-source design, any community member or company can jump in and profit by providing FCC-compliant hardware for sale to the community.
 In lieu of a manufacturer doing so, each venue would be responsible for compliance individually.
 If you're showing an LBE at a trade show and not offering it for sale, you may be exempt from being considered a manufacturer.
 Consult the FCC.
-If you are selling the experience (including LBUS PCBs you manufactured directly) at a trade show or in any B2B or B2C capacity, you are required to comply via SDoc.
+If you are selling the experience (including LBUS PCBs you manufactured directly) at a trade show or in any B2B or B2C capacity, you are required to comply via SDoC.
 The first seller into U.S. commerce must be certified to ensure the board does not emit harmful radio frequencies.

 Note that, so far, LBUS has been through zero pre-compliance testing, and the author of LBEAST is not a trained firmware engineer.
 He is a senior software engineer who has extensive hobbyist experience in firmware design.
 He is not personally qualified to complete pre-compliance checks.
 If a senior firmware engineer in the community can provide assistance on this front, it is greatly appreciated.